Day Six: El Cuerpo Comienza a Recordar la Seguridad

 The Science of Felt Safety

 Stephen Porges (2011, 2022), the neuroscientist who developed Polyvagal Theory, offers a framework for understanding my experience this morning.
 His research demonstrates that feelings of safety emerge from internal physiological states regulated by the autonomic nervous system, which operates largely below conscious awareness.
-We do not think our way into safety; the body perceives it first, through what Porges terms neuroception.
+We arrive at safety through the body, long before conscious thought; the body perceives it first, through what Porges terms neuroception.

 Neuroception